nheidner/health-solutions.js/src/markdown/en/index.md

       source: /img/man_with_doctor.png
       alt: man with doctor
   text_column:
-    heading: Your health is paramount!
+    heading: Your health is our paramount!
     markdown_text: >-
       We offer you a holistic cause research as a basis for a successful therapy.